PPM Logo

 Note: The source of salary support for 2 & 3 above may be state, extramural or other departmental funds.

-5. Assistant, Associate and full Project Scientists/Scholars on the General Campus and School of Medicine may serve as co-PI with professorial and research scientist appointees.
+5. Assistant, Associate, and full Project Scientists may serve as co-PI with professorial and research scientist appointees.

 Note: An appointee who qualifies from another UC campus may be named as a Co-Principal Investigator on a UCSD proposal.

-An individual for whom a department proposes an appointment in one of the above series (1-4) requires a request for an exception prior to appointment, which normally is approved by the Vice Chancellor for Research.
+An individual for whom a department proposes an appointment in one of the above series (1-4) requires a request for an exception prior to appointment, which normally is approved by the Vice Chancellor for Research and Innovation.
 If the individual has accepted the appointment in writing, no PI exception is required.

-By exception, the Vice Chancellor for Research may approve the submission of a contract or grant proposal by other appointees or candidates for appointments, in special circumstances when the individual is highly qualified, when such action is in the best interest of the University, and provided that space and facilities can be assigned without detriment to the regular research, instructional, and public service responsibilities of the University.
+By exception, the Vice Chancellor for Research and Innovation may approve the submission of a contract or grant proposal by other appointees or candidates for appointments, in special circumstances when the individual is highly qualified, when such action is in the best interest of the University, and if space and facilities can be assigned without detriment to the regular research, instructional, and public service responsibilities of the University.

 Listed below are appointment series which require exceptions.
-Questions regarding qualifications of Principal Investigators should be referred to the offices of the Vice Chancellor for Research, Dean-School of Medicine, or Vice Chancellor-Marine Sciences.
+Questions regarding qualifications of Principal Investigators should be referred to the offices of the Vice Chancellor for Research and Innovation, Executive Vice Chancellor, Vice Chancellor – Health Sciences, or Vice Chancellor-Marine Sciences.

 1. Academic Administrator/Coordinator